 If you believe you have been exposed to COVID-19:

-Before you go to a doctor’s office or emergency department, call ahead and tell them about your symptoms or potential COVID-19 exposure.
+Before you go to a doctor’s office, call ahead and tell them about your symptoms or potential COVID-19 exposure.

 What are Coronaviruses?